This post may contain affiliate links (read more)

 Boylesports (First set loser): £83

-Obviously, in the early stages of the tournament, there are more people left in which means more opportunities to profit.
+Obviously, in the early stages of the tournament, there are more people still in which means more opportunities to profit.
 As the tournament progresses, the amount of matches reduces and so does the time you invest.
 I started out spending about 3 hours an evening finding acceptable matches and ending up spending maybe 30 minutes an evening towards the end of the tournament.

 There is this wonderful thing on Oddsmonkey called the Dutch Matcher.
 It finds the bookmakers offering the best prices on each player and combines them to work what stake you need on each player to secure the lowest qualifying loss.